Republic of Haiti

 Hurdles for businesses in Haiti include poor infrastructure, a high-cost port, an irregular supply of electricity, and Customs delays.
 There is little direct investment.

-Foreign investment protection is provided by the Haitian Constitution of 1987, which permits expropriation of private property for public use or land reform with payment in advance.
+In November 2002, the Haitian Parliament passed an investment law prohibiting fiscal and legal discrimination against foreign investors.
+The 2002 law explicitly recognizes the crucial role of foreign direct investment in spurring economic growth and aims to facilitate, liberalize, and stimulate private investment in Haiti.
+Foreign investment protection is also provided by the Haitian Constitution of 1987, which permits expropriation of private property for public use or land reform with payment in advance.
 American firms enjoy free transfer of interest, dividends, profits, and other revenues stemming from their investments, and are guaranteed just compensation paid in advance of expropriation, as well as compensation in case of damages or losses caused by war, revolution, or insurrection.
 The U.S. and Haiti have a bilateral agreement on investment guarantees that permits the U.S. Overseas Private Investment Corporation to offer programs in Haiti.
 The two governments also signed a bilateral investment treaty in December 1983, but it was not ratified.

 Additional information on establishing a business in Haiti can be found at www.export.gov, then to market research, then Country Commercial Guides.